Chih-Che-Fang/MyBookStore2/docs/design.md

 From the result, we see:
 - Most of the time spent on the route between Client and Frontend server
-- From order server's perspective, averaged response time of "Update" operation is longer than "Query by Item Number".
-Also, as concurrent client increases, the operation time also increases.
-The reason might be that we used lock in "update" operation but not in "Query by Item Number".
-As client increases, concurrent will compete for the lock and therefore increase the response time of "Update" operation
+- From the order server's perspective, an average response time of the "Update" operation is longer than "Query by Item Number".
+Also, as concurrent client increases, the operation time increases.
+The reason might be that we used a lock in the "update" operation but not in "Query by Item Number".
+As client increases, concurrent will compete for the lock and therefore increase the response time of the "Update" operation
-- As concurrent client increases, the averaged response time also increase.
-The reason might be that oo much request during a short time still makes the frontend and catalog server become a bottleneck and therefore the averaged time increases (Even though all servers adopted multi-thread to handle with client requests, server still need time to process requests and launch a new thread).
+- As concurrent client increases, the averaged response time also increases.
+The reason might be that too much request during a short time still makes the frontend and catalog server become a bottleneck and therefore the average time increases (Even though all servers adopted multi-thread to handle with client requests, the server still need time to process requests and launch a new thread).
 - Averaged response time between Catalog server, Order Server, and Frontend server is far lower than the averaged response time between Client and Frontend Server.
-The reason might be that remote servers is delpoyed on AWS EC2 instances, the physical distance between Catalog/Order server's host and Frontend server's host is shorter than the distance between Client and Frontend server.
+The reason might be that remote servers are deployed on AWS EC2 instances, the physical distance between the Catalog/Order server's host and Frontend server's host is shorter than the distance between Client and Frontend server.
 Since the distance between remote servers is shorter, the network transportation time is also less.
 <br />
 <br />
 <br />